Top quality Hot Tubs for Sale

 Electric Hot tubs for Sale

 Wood fired hot tubs are great choice for those wanting unique experience.
 Water heated by your own made fire is feeling different.
 Can’t explain how, but believe us - it is.
 You will feel it.
 You’ll get engaged into process way before you actually sink yourself into hot water.
 All that firing and preparation takes time, and this time is for yourself.
-And for those around you.All our outdoor hot tubs are with fiberglass shell and timber cladding, equipped with stainless steel wood fired heater.
+And for those around you.All our outdoor hot tubs are with fiberglass or acrylic shells and timber or composite cladding, equipped with stainless steel wood fired heater.
 Hot tub construction is made of raw spruce wood, which makes it blending well into nature.
 Fiberglass shell inside the tub is very durable and long lasting, and never makes you worry about leakage or over-drying which are common issues with traditional wooden hot tubs.
 Comfortably curved seats are friendly to body lines, and makes bathing experience relaxed to the fullest.
 The surface is smooth and pleasant for bare skin, and very easy to clean.
 Fiberglass shell can be coloured in standard grey, blue or white/cream.

 Hot Tubs can be equipped with 2 different stainless steel log burners: External - standing outside or Integrated - mounted under the shell.
 Ergonomic tubs design saves water and reduce heating time, because of smaller water capacity compared to standard shape wooden or polypropylene tubs.
-Our tubs weight less (approx 200-250kg), which makes delivery and installation easier.
+Our tubs weight less (approx 200-300kg), which makes delivery and installation easier.
 Customers enjoy our tubs due to simple, easy and trouble-free maintenance, and unique experience of bathing outside.

 RG Hot Tubs ®